Custom 3D printable pony models. Because the world needs more 3D printed ponies.

 All orders will be shipped with tracking information and full insurance.
 You will receive a tracking link.

 I can ship with other shipping companies of your choice, but I cannot be held responsible for their quality or service.

 All orders will be shipped with insurance for damage or loss.

-If your product arrives damaged, or if it doesn't arrive within 3 weeks time, you should contact me immediately so I can contact the company that shipped it.
+If your product arrives damaged, or if it does not arrive within 3 weeks time, you should contact me immediately.
 In case of damage, please take pictures of the box and damage on the product and send them to .